-The Royal College of Obstetricians and Gynaecologists (RCOG) has introduced a new competency-based ultrasound training programme that forms a compulsory part of the curriculum for doctors undergoing speciality training in obstetrics and gynaecology.
-The College has held discussions with the Society and College of Radiographers (SCoR) and the British Medical Ultrasound Society (BMUS) on its new programme and how sonographers can most effectively support its implementation.
+In 2010 the Royal College of Obstetricians and Gynaecologists (RCOG) introduced a new competency-based ultrasound training programme that forms a compulsory part of the curriculum for doctors undergoing speciality training in obstetrics and gynaecology.
+The College held talks with the Society and College of Radiographers (SCoR) and the British Medical Ultrasound Society (BMUS) on the new programme and how sonographers could most effectively support its implementation.

 Sonographers have traditionally played a major role in the training of doctors in obstetric and gynaecological ultrasound and their involvement is not new.
-The importance of this contribution by sonographers is recognised fully by the RCOG, the SCoR and the BMUS.
-In addition, the need for sonographers to continue to contribute in this regard is recognised, as is the need for an interprofessional approach to ensure the new training programme is delivered effectively.
+The importance of this contribution is recognised fully by the RCOG, the SCoR and BMUS.
+In addition, the need for sonographers to continue to contribute in this regard is recognised, as is the need for an interprofessional approach to ensure the new training programme is delivered effectively

 Role of Deanery Ultrasound Coordinators and Ultrasound Education Supervisors

-NHS Trusts and Boards currently involved in obstetrics/gynaecology speciality training will need to implement the RCOG’s new competency-based ultrasound training programme as it forms part of the core syllabus requirements.
-Heads of School in every Deanery are responsiblefor assessing training quality and ensuring that training requirements are met in every Trust/Board, and these being met form the basis of their recognition as a training centre by the RCOG.
+NHS Trusts and Health Boards currently involved in obstetrics/gynaecology speciality training will need to implement the RCOG’s competency-based ultrasound training programme as it forms part of the core syllabus requirements.
+Heads of School in every Deanery are responsible for assessing training quality and ensuring that training requirements are met in every Trust/Board, and these being met form the basis of their recognition as a training centre by the RCOG.